nickmackowski/swiftSUITE/README.md

 Version 1.0 of swiftSUITE was developed with the assistance of Google Gemini.
 Version 2.0 was significantly refined, expanded, and rebuilt with the assistance of Anthropic Claude.
 The `c` suffix on every version number is a small nod to that collaboration.

 I am not a professional programmer or software developer.
 This project is a demonstration of what becomes possible when a idea and AI-assistance development come together.
-If you have an idea for a personal tool and think you lack the technical background to build it — this project is proof that you might be wrong ;-)
+If you have an idea for a personal tool and think you lack the technical background to build it — this project is proof that you might be wrong.
+Claude AI even wrote the readme ;-)

 ---